Jade River: A History of the MahurangiRonald H Locker

 George Scott in 1861 married Susannah Bennett, daughter of a widow, Margaret, then living with three children in Dairy Bay.
 Her father, John Benjamin Bennett, had been a sailor, formerly of Kororāreka, Wellington and Auckland.
 George and Susannah Scott had 10 children.
 In 1876, George purchased Ōpaheke Bay, directly across the harbour, from Te Hemara.
 There he built a homestead.
 It was demolished in the 1920s by son James.
 Our own cottage stands on part of this land, adjoining my great-grandfather’s in Jamieson Bay.
 Susannah Scott and Mary Jamieson, my great-grandmother, were great friends and “used to confine each other”.
 My grandfather, Thomas Jamieson, married Margaret Anne Scott, but she died after bearing three children, and I got a different “granny”.
 George Scott died in 1917, and his wife in 1915.

-A list of Scott vessels is given in the appendix.
+A list of Scott, and other, vessels follows this section.
 Some general comment on all the lists is timely here.
 Davey Darroch’s booklet, Shipbuilders of Rodney County, 1934, has been the basis of previous accounts of shipbuilding on the Mahurangi.
 Written with first-hand knowledge, it is valuable, but subject to the errors of recollections recorded in old age.
 Darroch admitted its limitations, especially for the Scotts.
 All the ships in the lists that follow in the appendix have been checked against the Register of New Zealand Ships 1840–1952.
 New Zealand Shipwrecks is a valuable additional source, since many Mahurangi ships appear in its pages.
 Davey was sometimes wrong, but not often.
 The registers themselves are imperfect.
 Sometimes the builder is not given; sometimes the owner is recorded as builder.
 Since there is a builders’ index, the lists here are likely to be complete for known builders, but there may be other vessels by minor builders, embedded in the bulky register.
-The lists in the appendix are about the best that can now be done.
+The list that follows this sectionas published 2001: The lists in the appendix are about the best that can now be done. is about the best that can now be done.